Canadian Horse, who are you?

 That’s what makes a Canadian horse.
 All that and more.

 A horse with many faces

-- Increase the pace of breeding to prevent the breed from disappearing;
+- Increase the pace of birth to prevent the breed from disappearing;

-- Promote the use of the broadest genetic pool possible;
+- Promote the use of the broadest genetic pool possible to prevent inbreeding;

 - Educate breeders and raise awareness regarding the importance of selecting breeding animals that are free of genetic defects or diseases.